 Temperature should begin to climb to the normal operating range or temperature light should be off.

 Air Gauge

-Make sure the air gauge is working properly.

-Build air pressure to governor cut-out, roughly 120-140 psi.
+Check that the air gauge is working properly and that the air compressor builds the air pressure to governor cut-out, at approximately 120-140 psi. psi or as specified by manufacturer.